Richmond, British Columbia: Oval Village

-The John M.S.
-Lecky boathouse

-The University of British Columbia constructed the John M.S.
-Lecky boathouse along River Road.
-It draws crowds from rowing regattas and dragon boat races.

-Cambie Road pedestrian bridge

-A possible pedestrian bridge where Cambie Road reaches the river is also being included in a future vision of the area.
-It would link nature trails on the north and south banks, and make Aberdeen Centre within walking distance for BCIT's aerospace campus students.

-Capstan Way
+Capstan Village

 Developer Pinnacle International is planning a 16-building development on a 7 ha property near Capstan Way and No 3 road.
 The mixed-use development would include over 2,100 residential units, various commercial uses, and a hotel.

 The Canada Line is considered critical to the project.
-A fifth Richmond station at Capstan Way (No. 3 Road and Capstan Way) was originally planned but was cancelled in March 2009.
+A fifth Richmond station at Capstan Way (No. 3 Road and Capstan Way) was originally planned, but was cancelled in March 2009.
 This station was considered so critical to the development that the City of Richmond has received $19 million from developers for the station to be built.
-TransLink, the Canada Line operator, has started designing this station in November 2017.
-On 2 September 2021, construction started on Capstan station.
+TransLink, the Canada Line operator, started designing this station in November 2017.
+Construction started on Capstan station on September 2, 2021.
+On December 20, 2024, Capstan station opened to the public.